 2. Anne of Green Gables – L.M.
 Montgomery

-This is definitely one of my favourite children’s books and L.M.
-Montgomery is one of my all-time favourite writers (I have all her books and as many of her short stories as I have been able to find).
-The character of Anne resonates with me in many ways – I had such a vivid imagination as a child (I wish I had managed to retain it!) and I had a spark of temper which could get me into trouble at times (and still does).
+L.M.
+Montgomery is one of my all-time favourite writers.
+I have all her books and as many of her short stories as I have been able to find.
+The character of Anne resonates with me in many ways.
+I had such a vivid imagination as a child (I wish I had managed to retain it!) and I had a spark of temper which could get me into trouble at times (and still does).
 Anne is an optimist, someone who approaches life full of the joy of living.
 L.M.
-Montgomery’s books are beautifully written, describing a world which has now disappeared but the key element of being true to oneself is timeless.
+Montgomery’s books are beautifully written.
+They describe a world which has now disappeared, but the key element of being true to oneself is timeless.

 3. Pride and Prejudice – Jane Austen

 I read this book long before I ever saw the BBC series so I can’t blame Colin Firth for sparking my interest in Mr Darcy!
-I love the characterisation in this book – Elizabeth Bennet is such a spirited heroine, Mrs Bennet so garrulous and gauche, Lydia so supremely selfish and Mr Darcy so aloof and repressed.
+I love the characterisation in this book.
+Elizabeth Bennet is such a spirited heroine, Mrs Bennet so garrulous and gauche, Lydia so supremely selfish and Mr Darcy so aloof and repressed.
 I’ve read a few of Jane Austen’s books and this is my favourite.
-Have to confess though I haven’t liked all her books – I gave up on Emma partway through as I just found her such an irritating character.
+I have to confess though I haven’t enjoyed all her books.
+I gave up on Emma partway through as I found her such an irritating character.

 4. Katherine – Anya Seton

 This is the book that first ignited my love of history, and medieval royal history in particular.
 Katherine Swynford was the mistress of John of Gaunt and the ancestress of the House of Tudor through her Beaufort children.
-After reading this book, I found myself wanting to know more about all the historical figures mentioned which led me to read many more books – some historical novels, like this one, mixing the facts with a more fictionalised retelling of the story, and others more ‘dry’ accounts of historical figures and events.
+After reading this book, I found myself wanting to know more about the historical figures mentioned.
+It led me to read many more books as a result.
+Some were historical novels, like this one, mixing the facts with a more fictionalised retelling of the story.
+Others were more ‘dry’ accounts of historical figures and events.
 Historical fiction is still a favourite genre of mine.

 5. Matilda – Roald Dahl

-Roald Dahl was one of my favourite authors when I was a child and this was one of my favourites out of his books.
+Roald Dahl was one of my favourite authors when I was a child.
+This was my favourite Roald Dahl book.
 I loved the story of a super-intelligent little girl who manages to outwit some very nasty adults around her in order to create a happy ending for herself and her school teacher Miss Honey.
 Roald Dahl’s characters are all so vivid and larger-than-life, and the illustrations by Quentin Blake are just superb.
-Most of my favourite moments in my childhood were those where my nose was buried deep in yet another book, losing myself in another make-believe world and many of those blissful moments were spending reading Roald Dahl books.
+I spent many happy hours with my nose buried deep in a Roald Dahl book.

 6. Guess How Much I Love You – Sam McBratney

-Now that I’m a mummy, I’m hoping to pass on my love of books to my beautiful daughters and Jessica so far seems to have inherited my love of books and even Sophie enjoys looking at the pictures whilst Mummy reads a bedtime story.
-Bedtime can be such a lovely time of day with my two little girls snuggled up whilst we share a bedtime story and this is one of my favourite bedtime stories to read to them.
-I just love the story of Little Nutbrown Hare and Big Nutbrown Hare each coming up with bigger and bigger ways to describe how much they love each other.
+Now that I’m a mummy, I’m hoping to pass on my love of books to my beautiful daughters.
+Bedtime can be such a lovely time of day.
+My two little girls snuggle up close whilst we share a bedtime story.
+Guess How Much I Love You is one of my favourite bedtime stories to read to them.
+I love the story of Little Nutbrown Hare and Big Nutbrown Hare each coming up with bigger ways to describe how much they love each other.
 Little Nutbrown Hare starts by stretching his arms out wide.
-This was my favourite way to show people how much I loved them as a child – my dad’s response was always “twice round!”) and then finally Little Nutbrown Hare just as he falls asleep telling Big Nutbrown Hare than he loves him all the way up to the moon because nothing could be further than the moon, but Big Nutbrown Hare still has the final word!
+This was my favourite way to show people how much I loved them as a child – my dad’s response was always “twice round!”
+Just like my dad, Big Nutbrown Hare manages to have the last word!
 Telling my girls how much I love them is something I do every day and this book helps to reinforce that.

 7. The Hobbit – J.R.R.
 Tolkien

-Another one of my favourite books as a child – I remember choosing this book as a prize for something I did at school – I think it was for something Maths related but I can’t remember.
+I remember choosing this book as a prize for something I did at school.
+It might have been for something Maths related but I can’t quite remember.
 I love all the vivid imagery in Tolkien’s books and the fantasy world of Middle Earth – hobbits, elves, dwarves and wizards.
-The Lord of the Rings trilogy were also amongst my favourites although I haven’t read them for a very long time (finding time these days for reading epic novels is not quite so easy!)
-I haven’t yet seen either of the films though – am waiting for the third one to come out so I can watch them all close together.
+The Lord of the Rings trilogy were also amongst my favourites.
+I haven’t read them for a very long time though (finding time these days for reading epic novels is not quite so easy!)

 8. Goodnight Mister Tom – Michelle Magorian

-Another one of my favourite books from my childhood – Goodnight Mister Tom tells the story of a young boy, abused by his mother, who is evacuated to the country during World War II and sent to live with ‘Mister’ Tom, a grouchy old man who has become somewhat reclusive since the death of his wife and child many years before the start of the story.
-I love the way the two main characters both blossom and grow as a result of their relationship with each other – it is a beautifully written story and one I have read many times.
+Another one of my favourite books from my childhood.
+Goodnight Mister Tom tells the story of a young boy, abused by his mother, who is evacuated to the country during World War II and sent to live with the grouchy ‘Mister’ Tom.
+I love the way the two main characters both blossom and grow as a result of their relationship with each other.
+It is a beautifully written story and one I have read many times.

 9. The White Queen – Philippa Gregory

 Another historical novel – this one focuses on the story of Elizabeth Woodville, the queen of King Edward IV.
-Elizabeth Woodville was a commoner and a widow when she married Edward IV and their marriage had an impact on many of the events during the Wars of the Roses.
-This novel is one of many set during ‘the Cousins’ War’ and is the first one I read out of this series.
+Elizabeth Woodville was a commoner and a widow when she married Edward IV.
+Their marriage had an impact on many of the events during the Wars of the Roses.
+This novel is one of many set during ‘the Cousins’ War’ and is the first one I read from this series.
 It’s another book which sparked my interest in a particular period of English history and led me to read more about that particular era.

 10. What Katy Did – Susan Coolidge

-Katy is one of my favourite characters – heedless, impulsive and prone to getting into scrapes, she is definitely a character I could identify with!
+Katy is one of my favourite characters.
+Heedless, impulsive and prone to getting into scrapes – definitely a character I could identify with!
 After an accident leaves her unable to walk, she learns to become more gentle and patient although the process of doing so is not easy!
-Katy’s character after her accident was one I think I aspired to be more like as a child, although even now patience is a virtue that I don’t think I possess in any great quantity!
-I think I love this book because it is beautifully written and also because self-improvement is something that we all strive for and so we can identify with Katy’s journey in this respect although perhaps she is a little too ‘good’ at the end of the book.
+Katy’s character after her accident was one I think I aspired to be more like as a child.
+However, patience is a virtue that I don’t think I possess in any great quantity!
+I love this book partly because it is beautifully written, but also because self-improvement is something that we all strive for.We can identify with Katy’s journey in this respect although perhaps she is a little too ‘good’ at the end of the book.